-Optimize your website for navigational intents by creating an overview of the website’s content through sitemaps, highlighting popular pages in the website's top menu or footer section, and enabling easy navigation between different parts of the website using breadcrumbs.
+Optimize your website for navigational search intent by creating an overview of the website’s content through sitemaps, highlighting popular pages in the website's top menu or footer section, and enabling easy navigation between different parts of the website using breadcrumbs.

-Queries that are performed to obtain a commercial outcome.
+Commercial search intent is the purpose of a user's search query related to researching or finding a service or product.
 For example, a user may search for the best restaurant in their area.

-Users with commercial intent are looking to buy a product or service, but they are not sure what type of product or service they want.
+Users with a commercial search intent are looking to buy a product or service but are still determining what product or service they want.
 However, they usually know the general topic they are interested in.

 Which search intent you want to optimize your web page depends on what purpose the page serves.
-For example, if the web page provides general information about a topic your brand or industry at large focuses on, you would want to optimize for informational intent.
+For example, if the web page provides general information about a topic your brand or industry significantly focuses on, you would want to optimize for informational intent.

-If the webpage is meant to be the website's homepage, or if it is intended to be a specific landing page for a targeted campaign, you would want to optimize for navigational intent.
-In addition, if the webpage is meant to be a transactional page where someone can buy a product, you would want to optimize for transactional intent.
-And finally, if the webpage is intended to be a page that promotes or sells a product or service, you would want to optimize for commercial intent.
+If the webpage is meant to be the website's homepage or intended to be a specific landing page for a targeted campaign, you should optimize for navigational intent.
+In addition, if the webpage is meant to be a transactional page where someone can buy a product, you should optimize for transactional intent.
+And finally, if the webpage is intended to be a page that promotes or sells a product or service, you should optimize for commercial intent.

 Keyword optimization is adding keywords to the content and URL of your page to improve the page’s ranking on search engines and is a part of your SEO strategy.